 - Incomplete documentation

-- Not specifying medical necessity behind the pain medication or treatment option.
+- Not specifying the medical necessity behind the pain medication or treatment option.

 - Prior authorization on several pain management procedures.